 There’s no reason to reinvent the wheel, so why make yourself suffer when trying to optimize production lines.
 We look into the automotive manufacturing process, so you can implement best practices to make your manufacturing more efficient.

-With careful vigilance, it’s easy for electronic items to become outdated or acquire defects.
+Without careful vigilance, it’s easy for electronic components to become outdated or acquire defects.
 This article looks into all the challenges those working in the electronics manufacturing industry face and how they can fix them.